BlockchainCommons/SmartCustodyBook/manuscript/0-sponsors.md

 - **Frederic Meyer**
 - **David Strayhorn**

-If you would like to support this project and be added to this list of financial contributors, you can do so via the [#SmartCustody Book Crowdfunding](https://smartcustody.btcpay.blockchaincommons.com/) page on our [BTCPay](https://btcpay.blockchaincommons.com/) server (also available via the QR code below).
+If you would like to support this project and be added to this list of financial contributors, you can do so via the [Blockchain Commons BTCPay Page](https://btcpay.blockchaincommons.com/) page on our [BTCPay](https://btcpay.blockchaincommons.com/) server (also available via the QR code below).
 You can also contact [ChristopherA](mailto:ChristopherA@blockchaincommons.com) directly, particularly if you're interested in making a larger or continuing contribution.

 {align: middle, width: "25%"}
 ![](resources/support-btcpay.png)